 5. Lower Cost

-Products like Grande Bravo® Functional Whey Protein provide a low-cost alternative for high-cost dairy ingredients like cream, butter, fat and cheese, also offering a great alternative to eggs in certain applications such as dressings, mayonnaise and no-rise baked goods.
+Products like Grande Bravo® Functional Whey Protein provide a low-cost alternative for high-cost dairy ingredients like cream, butter and fat, and also offer a great alternative to eggs in certain applications such as dressings, mayonnaise and no-rise baked goods.

 Food manufacturers can meet consumer demands and actually improve upon the original versions of their recipes by incorporating functional whey protein.
 To learn more about a low cost way to improve your food formulations, download our How to Improve Your Food Product’s Quality — While Reducing Costs eBook.